SOFTINUX/Base/Readme.md

 After, the default port used by *dotnet run* is the port defined in *WebApplication/Properties/launchSettings.json*.

 ##### :information_source: Information About Rider 2017.3 :information_source:
-Rider 2017.3 cannot execute the PostBuildEvent declared into WebApplication.csproj
+Rider 2017.3 cannot execute the PostBuildEvent declared into SoftinuxBase.WebApplication.csproj
 You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after building the solution or project.
 Or refer to our [documentation](https://softinux-base.readthedocs.io/en/latest/howto/configure_rider.html) to see how to configure external tools that will be launched by build process.